Meyer May House: Restoration

-Steelcase, an international office furniture company founded and headquartered in Grand Rapids, purchased the house in 1985.

-Before restoration began, extensive research into the home's original 1909 state was conducted through personal interviews, historic photos, original drawings and documents, and publications about Wright.
-During this restoration, the 1922 addition was removed, all the plaster ceilings were replaced, the roof was rebuilt, the Niedecken mural was restored, more than 100 windows and skylights were repaired, and an enclosed veranda was opened up.
-New roof tiles were produced by the original 1909 manufacturer and the landscaping was restored to its original design.
+Before restoration began, extensive research into the home's original 1909 state was conducted through interviews, historic photos, original drawings and documents, and publications about Wright.
+During this restoration, the 1922 addition was removed, all of the plaster ceilings were replaced, the roof was rebuilt, the Niedecken mural was restored, more than 100 windows and skylights were repaired, and an enclosed veranda was opened up.
+New roof tiles were produced by the original 1909 manufacturer, and the landscaping was restored to its original design.

-Restoration began in 1986 and the house opened for visitor tours in 1987.
-The house is one of the most completely restored of Wright's Prairie residences.

-Rooms in the restored house are furnished with a mixture of original pieces, reproductions of original pieces, and similar Arts and Crafts style items from the period.
+Restoration began in 1986, and the house opened to the public for free visitor tours in 1987.
+Rooms in the restored house are furnished with a mixture of original and reproduced pieces, and similar Arts and Crafts style items from the period.
 Carpets were also woven according to Wright's designs and colors.

-Public tours

-Meyer May House opened to the public in 1987.
-Tours are offered Tuesdays & Thursdays from 10 to 1 and on Sundays from 1 to 4.
-Admission is free.
+Architecture

+The Meyer May House is stylistically typical of Wright's Prairie houses, featuring a two-story, T-plan construction of pale brick, with Ludowici-tiled hip roofs and long broad eaves, art glass windows and skylights.
+The first floor windows are tucked under the eaves and raised from ground level, providing both privacy and providing light to the staircase and second floor gallery.
+Wright carefully sited the house to allow maximum southern exposure for the living room windows and skylights and to create a spacious yard for the perennial gardens.
+Leaded and colored glass accented doors and casement windows open out to terraces and gardens with garden walls and planters incorporated into the design.

+Inside, wood grills hide the radiators, and iridescent strips of gold art glass were placed in the horizontal grout lines of both brick fireplaces.
+A pastel mural of hollyhocks created by George Mann Niedecken is featured on a dividing wall between the living room and dining room.
+The mural had been painted over, but has since been restored.